lzh0321/dMORP-different-pH/README.md

 Dynamic simulation fermentation process with mixed carbon sources under different pH

 # Introduction
 In this study, the method used dMORP to simulate the hierarchical utilization of mixed carbon sources under different pH conditions.
-The introduction of dMORP reference to: https://github.com/ChenYuGroup/MORP.
+The introduction of dMORP reference to: https://github.com/ChenYuGroup/MORP and https://doi.org/10.1101/2024.01.23.576957.

 # Required software
 Matlab (The MORP is implemented in the matlab)